IIIF/api/source/api/content-state/0.3/index.md

 b'eyJpZCI6ICJodHRwczovL2V4YW1wbGUub3JnL29iamVjdDEvY2FudmFzNyN4eXdoPTEwMDAsMjAwMCwxMDAwLDIwMDAiLCJ0eXBlIjoiQ2FudmFzIiwicGFydE9mIjpbeyJpZCI6Imh0dHBzOi8vZXhhbXBsZS5vcmcvb2JqZWN0MS9tYW5pZmVzdCIsInR5cGUiOiJNYW5pZmVzdCJ9XX0='
 ```

-The string "eyJp...XX0=" is the now URL-safe, encoded form of the content state, suitable for passing to and from web applications.
+The string "eyJp...XX0=" is the now URI-safe, encoded form of the content state, suitable for passing to and from web applications.

 Not all use cases for providing a content state to a client require base64url encoding, because not all of them are susceptible to HTTP transmission issues.
 For example, a user interface could allow the user to paste or even type content state JSON-LD directly.
 Examples are given in section 3.
 In these scenarios, the client should accept unencoded JSON, too.

-#### 2.3.4 Url-Encoding
+#### 2.3.4 URI-Encoding

-If the content state is a simple URL, it _MUST NOT_ be base64url encoded.
-It _MAY_ be url-encoded (percent encoding, as defined by [org-rfc-3986][Generic URI Syntax, RFC 3986]), and a client _MUST_ accept it in that form.
+If the content state is a simple URI, it _MUST NOT_ be base64url encoded.
+It _MAY_ be uri-encoded (percent encoding, as defined by [org-rfc-3986][Generic URI Syntax, RFC 3986]), and a client _MUST_ accept it in that form.

 #### 2.3.4 Protocol